Lobster Rolls: New York

 The lobster roll at The Clam Bar.

-Sadly, that’s all the reviews I have for New York.
-There are quite a few places I hope to visit someday.
-Here’s a list, arranged by location.
+Sadly, that’s all the reviews I have for Long Island.
+Here are some other places on Long Island I hope to visit someday, arranged by location.

 Long Island, Nassau County